Jacob Lawrence: Early years

-Jacob Lawrence was born September 7, 1917, in Atlantic City, New Jersey, where his parents had migrated from the rural south.
+Jacob Lawrence was born on September 7, 1917, in Atlantic City, New Jersey, where his parents had migrated from the rural south.
 They divorced in 1924.
-His mother put him and his two younger siblings into foster care in Philadelphia.
-When he was 13, he and his siblings moved to New York City, where he reconnected with his mother in Harlem.
+His mother put Lawrence and his two younger siblings into foster care in Philadelphia.
+At age 13, Lawrence and his siblings moved to New York City, where he reconnected with his mother in Harlem.
 Lawrence was introduced to art shortly after that when their mother enrolled him in after-school classes at an arts and crafts settlement house in Harlem, called Utopia Children's Center, in an effort to keep him busy.
 The young Lawrence often drew patterns with crayons.
 In the beginning, he copied the patterns of his mother's carpets.